IowaDave/pxt-constants/README.md

 <p>For example, we know from Math that the circumference of a circle is approximately equal to the diameter multiplied by the number 3.14159.
 It is good coding practice to give that number a short, memorable name, such as <code>pi</code>.
 Use the name rather than the number to perform calculations.
 It makes your code easier for a human to read and to understand.</p>

-<p>The second reason is accuracy and consistency: type once, use many times.</p>
+<p>The second reason involves accuracy and consistency: type once, use many times.
+Suppose your code needs to use <em>precisely</em> the same number in several places.
+A custom block for a detailed number like pi can help you avoid mis-typing a lengthy string of digits.</p>

 <h4>JavaScript supports constants; Blocks do not</h4>

 <p>The &ldquo;official JavaScript&rdquo; way to declare and use a constant is to use the keyword, <code>const</code>.
-For example, we use it to attach the name <code>pi</code> to the value 3.14159 in Exhibit 1.
-If you copy and paste this code into the JavaScript window of MakeCode, it will actually compile and run on both the browser simulator and a real micro:bit.
+For example, we use it to attach the name <code>pi</code> to the value 3.14159 in Exhibit 1.</p>

+<p>If you copy and paste this code into the JavaScript window of MakeCode, it will actually compile and run on both the browser simulator and a real micro:bit.
 (Figure 1) A solution for the circumference of a circle having a diameter of 3 units, 9.42, will appear on the display.</p>

 <h5>Exhibit 1<br>
 Declare and use a constant</h5>